English/Language Arts

 RTA Yearly Reports

 The Kentucky Read to Achieve (KY RTA) Program was created under Senate Bill 19 in 2005 with the goal of supporting schools in implementing a reading diagnostic and intervention program to address the needs of struggling readers.
 More specifically, the KY RTA program was designed to identify and provide intensive reading and intervention programs to struggling readers within primary grades (K-3).
-There is flexibility in the intervention programs from which participating schools may choose, but several aspects of program implementation are required and therefore common across participating schools.
+ALL RTA Schools are REQUIRED to participate in statewide evaluations of their RTA state funded intervention at the request of the KDE and/or the Kentucky Reading Research Center.
+The Kentucky Reading Research Center (KY RRC) was established under KRS 164.0207 (2024) to support educators in implementing reliable, replicable evidence-based reading programs, and to promote literacy development, including cooperating with other entities that provide family literacy services.
+The KY RRC collaborates with the Kentucky Department of Education to assist districts with students functioning at low levels of reading skills to assess and address identified literacy needs.

-To request an annual report, or if you have any other questions, please contact kde.readtoachieve@education.ky.gov
+To request an annual report or for any Read to Achieve related questions, please contact Danielle Ward at danielle.ward@education.ky.gov

 • Normal Font Size